Dental Assisting

 Date Time Online Meeting Room Link

-The information sessions will be held online.
-Students who wish to attend an information session should follow the WebEx link next to each date at the regularly scheduled meeting time.
-Students do not need to contact the program director to attend the meeting, all attendees must arrive on time to the session that they wish to attend.
-Late arrivals will not be permitted.
-Information sessions will last approximately one hour.
+The information sessions are held online.
+You can join a session by following the WebEx link provided next to each date and at the scheduled time.
+You do not need to contact the program director to attend the meeting.
+The information session will last up to one hour.

 Program Director: Mrs. Charlton E-mail: lcharlto@laniertech.edu